 The two most common drafting methods are explained below:

-The snake draft is divided into rounds.
+The snake draft consists of several rounds.
 One round for every available player spot on each team.
 For example, if your league has 15-man squad, your draft will have 15 rounds.

 In a snake draft, each coach has one pick in each round.